-02/09 - The Far Right Today: People & Activities
+01/27 - The Far Right Today: People (6)

 Most people have a fairly specific (stereo)type of person in mind when they think about a far-right supporter.
 Within the western media, stories about far-right politics are often accompanied with images of young, aggressive, tattooed, bold-shaved men.
 But the reality is much more complex.
-Similarly, the far right is not just involved in street protests, but also in elections and political violence.

-Guest Speaker: Shannon Foley Martinez (former neo-Nazi)
+Guest Lecture: Shannon Foley Martinez

-Compulsory Listening and Readings: Mudde, chapter 4 and 5.
-RADIKAAL Podcast, episode 3: Christian Picciolini on the US far right.
+Compulsory Listening and Reading:

+Mudde, chapter 4.
+RADIKAAL Podcast, episode 3: Christian Picciolini on his life in the US far right.

-02/11 - The Far Right Today: Causes & Consequences
+02/01 - The Far Right Today: Causes (7)

-Obviously, with the far right so heterogeneous, its causes and consequences are quite diverse.
+Obviously, with the far right so heterogeneous, the causes for its rise (and fall) are quite diverse.
 Still, some factors lay a role for almost all far-right groups around the world, while others are crucial within certain regions.
-And as the far right becomes more successful, its consequences become clearer, from policy shifts to mass killings.